Vierbeuter/craft-module-field-type/README.md

 Furthermore, you can define:

-* **custom validation rules** for standard field types &rarr; e.g. you could validate a text-field value by applying a `number` rule or your `myproject\validators\MyCustomValidator` which checks the input value's correct spelling, but only on full-moon nights or some crazy shit … it's completely in your hands
+* **custom validation rules** for standard field types &rarr; e.g. you could validate a text-field value by applying a `number` rule or your `myproject\validators\MyCustomValidator` which checks the input value's correct spelling, but only on full-moon nights or some crazy shit … it's completely in your hands (see [code samples](#php) below)

 ⬆️ [back to top](#contents)